Types of Variables in Bash

 EXPLANATION

-From the image, you can see the values of the assigned variables in the code.
-Thus, you can identify what types of variables are there.
+From the image, you can see the different values contained in the variables.

 #!/bin/bash